Welcome Back Center of Suburban Maryland

-The Welcome Back Center model accomplishes its goals by providing:
+The Welcome Back Center accomplishes its goals by providing participants:

-- Academic training, including English as a Second Language instruction and board exam preparation.
+- Academic training including English as a Second Languages (ESL) and health profession board exam preparation

-- Pre-employment services for health-related jobs, career development support, and job readiness training.
+- Pre-employment services for health-related jobs including career development support, and job readiness training